 - 6 large carrots chopped into 1-inch pieces

 - Preheat oven to 400º.
 Prep broccoli and carrots, then bake on a baking sheet lined with parchment paper for ~20 min until lightly charred.
-Option to drizzle 1 tsp avocado oil if you don't have parchment paper.
+Option to drizzle 1 teaspoon avocado oil if you don't have parchment paper.
 I like to sprinkle a little garlic powder on the veggies, but you can also add salt and pepper.
 Take out halfway through and shake around.

 - Follow pasta package instructions to boil water and cook pasta.
 I prefer not to rinse my pasta.

 - Add garlic and vegan butter to a saucepan.
 Cook on medium heat to brown the garlic, stirring frequently.
 Add shiitake mushrooms and cook for ~5 minutes until golden.
 Add a splash of pasta water or veggie broth if sticking.